 The technique is simply to take a shaving from a strip of wood with a plane and glue it into a ring shape.
 Then a bit of sanding and polishing is all you need to finish things off.

 Starting with the wood, an old pallet is an excellent shape.
 You just need to shave a strip from the long narrow edge and you will have a long curl of thin wood to work with.
 As a plane I use a Rali hand planer which is small, cheap and really perfect for this task.
 It comes with spare blades so pop in a fresh one and run it along the wood.
 A length of about 50 cm is more than enough for one ring.
+You want a nice thin shaving.
+If your shavings are too thick you will have problems later on.

 Now you need to wrap it round something of the correct diameter.
 I have big fingers so a wine cork is the perfect size for me to make a ring for myself.
 Smaller diameter dowel is easy to find and you can easily adjust the size down with sandpaper or up with a few turns of masking tape.
+Many people find that an old socket set has plenty of good site sockets to wrap around.

 Leave the rings to dry for at least 24 hours before removing the masking tape and taking the rings off the dowel.